Stores Like Walmart & Target Are Limiting Purchases Of Coronavirus-Related Items Such As Hand Sanitizer

 “I think consumers really appreciate that I think it would camp down a lot of consumer concerns.” she continued.

-An associate professor from John Hopkins University Carey Business School named Tinglong Dai, discussed how the phenomenon of panic buying begins.
+An associate professor from John Hopkins University Carey Business School, Tinglong Dai, discussed how the phenomenon of panic buying begins.
 When customers go to a store and see empty shelves, it leads them to panic buy items they may not need in bulk.
 It also motivates people to do more online shopping to avoid crowds and hoard supplies.

 USA Today reported that online shopping had seen an 817% jump in February compared to January.